ibm-cloud-docs/pattern-vpc-security/governance-risk-and-compliance-domain.md

 {: #config-governance}

 - **{{site.data.keyword.compliance_long}}** - Customers have the option of choosing the resources and configurations they want to scan for status and parameters
+- **Palo Alto Prisma Cloud** - This solution from IBM Cybersecurity Services provides configuration governance in multi-cloud situations
+- **Manual Configuration Management** - Customers could possible track configurations manually, say through spreadsheets and the like, but this method is tedious and prone to errors.
+This could be a possibility with non-critical workloads in a private access situation
 - **Palo Alto Prisma Cloud** - This solution from IBM Cybersecurity Services provides configuration governance in multi-cloud situations.
 - **Manual Configuration Management** - Customers could possible track configurations manually, say through spreadsheets and the like, but this method is tedious and prone to errors.
 This could be a possibility with non-critical workloads in a private access situation.
 - **No Configuration Governance** -   Never recommended even in private situations and or non-critical.
 Vulnerabilities could be opened up where there is security configuration “drift” from personnel making inadvertent changes.
 And customers would be unable to locate possible problems without significant inspection.